ingra107/clif_vent_variation/README.md

 *This has been completed by Nick when making this script already* (**SKIP**)\
-Describe the steps to setup the project environment.
+Describe the steps to set up the project environment.

 ```
 # Install renv if not already installed: